-•In the true spirit of Service Above Self, the Foundation awarded almost \$5,000 in Civic Entrepreneurship Grants.
+In the true spirit of Service Above Self, the Foundation awarded \$2,000 in Civic Entrepreneurship Grants.
 These are small grants designed to fund the passions of Rotarians.
-By promising to invest sweat equity, the Foundation responds by promising to pay the expenses associated with Rotarian service projects.
-This year, 5 different service projects were able to be completed with these funds.
-From packing backpacks for homeless veterans, to building and stocking little libraries around the city to assembling play equipment kits for local schools, these funds were wisely distributed to many charitable causes.
+By promising to invest in sweat equity, the Foundation responds by promising to pay the expenses associated with Rotarian service projects.
+This year, two different service projects were able to be completed with these funds.